Wole Soyinka makes list of 10 Africans that received the Nobel Prize

 10. Abdulrazak Gurnah

-Abdulrazak Gurnah is a Tanzanian novelist who was awarded the 2021 Nobel Prize in Literature for his “uncompromising and compassionate penetration of the effects of colonialism”.
+Abdulrazak Gurnah is a Tanzanian novelist who was awarded the 2021 Nobel Prize in Literature for his “uncompromising and compassionate penetration of the effects of colonialism”, The Guardian reports.

 The Nobel laureate, who was born in the Sultanate of Zanzibar on December 20, 1948, moved to the United Kingdom in the 1960s as a refugee during the Zanzibar Revolution.